-9. Pull the recoil cord slowly until resistance is felt and then pull rapidly.
+8. Pull the recoil cord slowly until resistance is felt and then pull rapidly.

-- 10. If engine fails to start in 1-pull with choke level in the "RUN" position, then move choke lever to the "CHOKE" position and repeat the PULL-TO-PRIME step. - 11.
-Plug in devices.
+If engine fails to start in 1-pull with choke lever in the "RUN", then move choke to the "CHOKE" position and repeat the PULL-TO-PRIME step.